Leadership Excellence at Downer (LEaD1)

 The program is modularised to suit the different business divisions across Downer, all of which have varying requirements around how the training needs to be delivered.
 For example, employees from remote mining projects will require a different solution to those on working on rail or gas projects.

-Two years on, this program – having being delivered to over 280 Downer employees across Australia – has developed a solid reputation for being able to impart the tangible, practical leadership skills needed on the ground.
+Three years on, this program – having being delivered to 350 Downer employees across Australia – has developed a solid reputation for being able to impart the tangible, practical leadership skills needed on the ground.

 Candice Mesecke, Executive Manager, Organisational Development & Change at Downer says: “Developing our leaders is key to our overall business performance.
 Our frontline leaders are responsible for delivering results for our customers in a safe manner, on time and on budget.
 They lead groups of diverse employees and are therefore key drivers of the business’s success.
 LEaD1 (our internal name for the program) needed to be dynamic and relevant if it were to create a shift in mindset and improve performance.
 Downer’s frontline leaders are incredibly astute individuals who work in no-nonsense environments, so we developed a program that aligned to their operating environment and challenges, and was also highly engaging.
 This has been achieved through clever learning design and outstanding facilitation from the Leadership Dimensions team of approved Downer trainers.”